S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 - "Can I ask a question?"
 Just go ahead and ask the question.
 Don't preface it by asking permission to make your inquiry.
-If you are using the phrase "Can I ask you a question?' as a way to bring up a delicate topic, then that's a sign that your question is much too personal for an email.
-If you must ask the personal question, do it face to face; not via email when your recipient might have legitimate concerns about what might happen to their response it gets shared by email.
+If you are using the phrase "Can I ask you a question?" as a way to bring up a delicate topic, then that's a sign that your question is much too personal for an email.
+If you must ask a personal question, do it face-to-face; not via email when your recipient might have legitimate concerns about what might happen to their response if it gets shared by email.

 - "This might not apply to you?"
-The why are you sending it to me, the reader may wonder.
+Then why are you sending it to me, the reader may wonder.

 - "Does that make sense?"
 If you aren't sure that what you have written in an email to staff is going to be understood, that's a sign that you need to rewrite your email until you are certain that what you are saying is clear and direct.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.